 and enjoy some great Yessongs!

-The Daily Walk with Miracles, February 12, 2016, by Paul Evans.
+The Daily Walk with Love, April 13, 2018, by Paul Evans.
 Video courtesy of Ian legate and YouTube.
 The Peter Max “Love” photo/image is a link to Windsor Castle: The Official website of the British Monarchy.
 Long Live the Queen!
 The photo image is © 2007 Peter Max.
-My fiancee Judy and I send our love to the Royal Family, if they might accept the Love and best wishes of some American “commoners.”

 I first became aware of this cool, very “different” group Yes in 1972, soon after I moved to Wooster, Ohio.
 My dad had a new job teaching at The College of Wooster and I started in 1971 to attend Wooster High School.
 I bought the long-playing (LP) album “Fragile” at the local “Fisher’s Big Wheel” department store, which is out of business now, but where I worked three different times as a young man.
 When I fist heard it, the music of Yes was so very different from everything else I had ever heard, but in some inexpressible way it was “way cool” and “far out” and sounded really great to me.
 I bought their greatest hits on LP too, and later on CD.
 Then, for a while, during the 90’s, I lost track of Yes, and they weren’t getting much “airplay” on the FM radio stations, either.
 In 1999, though, I was in the College of Wooster bookstore and happened to pick up the new Yes album, “The Ladder.”
 This new Yes album sounded great!
 It was better than anything they had done in several years, and in fact I thought it was as good or better than “Fragile” or “Close to the Edge,” or any other album they had done.
 And the LYRICS to “The Ladder” were almost an awakening for me.
 Check out the full Yes discography on Wikipedia.